timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 Local state is not automatically a code smell.
 It becomes risky when other parts of the screen start depending on it, changing it, or coordinating with it.

-There is also a lifetime caveat.
-If the query must survive process death, deep links, or navigation restoration, local Compose state may no longer be enough.
-This stage only means the state is local in behavior, not necessarily in lifetime.

 At this stage:

 - `query` has one owner;